awall-codes/CAHOOTS-Arrival-Time-Analysis/scripts/README.md

 ## Data Prepping Scripts

-These scripts are used for the data prepping process for analyzing the Eugene Police Department (PD) CAD dataset from 2014–2022.
+These scripts are used for the data prepping process for analyzing the Eugene Police Department CAD dataset from 2014–2022.

-### Dependencies
+### Packages Used

 The data cleaning process relies on the following Python packages: